ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 body: Cell?;
 }
 ```

-And next will be wallet contract body with correspondingly sections.
+Next will be wallet contract body with all included sections:

 ```java title="tact-wallet/sources/wallet.tact"